Working from home due to the coronavirus? Here are 7 tips to help protect your privacy online

 Tips to help stay secure when you work from home

-Here are some tips to help keep your connections secure.
+Here are some tips to help protect your privacy online.

 1. Keep close contact with your employer